 - An appreciation of similarities and differences in Islamic philosophies and Western Psychology.

-A general web search of services which offer Islamic counselling and training offers few.
-It is generally considered that Islamic counselling is still in early development with emerging academic research supporting its growth.
+A general web search of services which offer Islamic counselling and psychotherapy can look the same but often there can be differences.
+It is generally considered that Islamic counselling and psychotherapy is still in early development with emerging academic research supporting its growth (Cardo, 2014).

-Is there a standalone Islamic Counselling model purely based on Islamic teachings?
-For an answer to this we would be required to refer to the holy book the Qu’ran and the prophetic practices and teachings within the Hadiths.
-We find It is not clearly definable, there is no section titled ‘the Islamic counselling method’.
-So how do we define the process of teaching, training and practising as an Islamic Counsellor?
+Is there a standalone Islamic Counselling/psychotherapy model purely based on Islamic teachings?
+For an answer to this we would be required to refer to the holy book the Qu’ran and the prophetic practices and teachings within the Hadiths of its gradual application of revelation.
+We find it is not clearly identifiable upon first glance, there is no surah titled ‘the Islamic counselling method’.
+So how would we define the process of teaching, training and practising as an Islamic Counsellor or Psychotherapist?

 “Indeed he succeeds who purifies his own self…”

 Disclaimer – ‘I write this as a student on the path of knowledge, not as a scholar or expert.
 Some of what I relate has come from sheikhs, scholars and teachers, some from experience, but I am aware that other researchers, practitioners and scholars may differ in definition of what Islamic counselling and Islamic counselling is.
 I am no way defining it as an exact understanding.
-I am a researcher and as I learn I’m sure my understating will fine tune or be corrected, but for now this is my brief understanding.’
+I am a researcher and as I learn I’m sure my understating will fine tune or be corrected, but for now this is my brief understanding.
+The IQ Method is part of Doctorate research with Metanoia Institute and Middlesex University.